mikeszumski/AgProject3/README.md

 (Trained Models, their results and the data used to train them are available in the [Resources](./Resources/) folder.)

 ### 3 - Decision Logic Model
-For making determinations on actions farmers should take (i.e., plant, plant with caution or do not plant the selected crop), we developed a function that   .
+For making determinations on actions farmers should take (i.e., plant, plant with caution or do not plant the selected crop), we developed a function that compares the predicted performance of a selected crop with its respective 20-year average performance and then catagorizes the crop into one of three groups:
+* Crops to plant - _crops the tool will eventual recommend for planting given the weather forecast_
+* Crops to plant with cautioned - _crops the tool may or may not recommend given the confidence of the prediction and the indivdual farmer's past performance compared to the state average yield_
+* Crops not to plant - _crops the tool will recommend avoiding given the weather forecast_\
+\
+The results are passed to an LLM to develop a justification narrative to support the decision.

 (The code for the decision logic is included in section 2 of the [Ag Planning Tool code](ag_planning_tool.ipynb) also provdes and option to print the advice to a csv file, demonstrated in an early example [here](crop_advice.csv).)

 ### 4 - Recommendation Builder
+To develop crop-specific performance predictions based on weather forecasts, we applied machine learning to trained several regression models on 20-years worth of North Carolina  avarage qand seasonal temperatures, avrage and seasonal precipitation, periods of severe, extreme and exceptional drought, crop-specific yields and the production value (dollar value of yield harvested) of each crop per acre.

 ## INSTRUCTIONS
 We have provided instructions for running the code required to use to build and use the tool as well as standalone instructions for running any of the crop prediction models alone.

-### To Build and Use the Tool
+### To Run the AG Planning Tool
 To use the Ag Planning Tool,

 1) Clone this repository to your local machine.